 New variation in the plant species can be induced using the gene-editing method.

 One of the traditional gene-editing methods is Agrobacterium mediated gene transfer.

 Mainly the genome of the dicot plants is edited by introducing the gene in the T-plasmid of Agrobacterium.

 Modern methods like gene gun, particle bombardment and viral vector-mediated gene transfer are more accurate and advanced methods used for plant genomic research.

 The microbial genetics is an applied branch of genetics includes the study of the genes, genotypes ad gene expression of microorganism for various genetic engineering applications.

 The study includes bacteria, viruses, archaea, protozoa and some fungi.

-Excluding the RNA viruses, DNA is genetic material in both prokaryotes as well as in eukaryotes, in addition to this, the hereditary and genotypic processes in microbes are similar to eukaryotes hence the microbes can be used as a model organism for studying the genetic traits.
+Excluding the RNA viruses, DNA is the genetic material in both prokaryotes as well as in eukaryotes, in addition to this, the hereditary and genotypic processes in microbes are similar to eukaryotes hence the microbes can be used as a model organism for studying the genetic traits.